slack-samples/deno-starter-template/README.md

-# A bare template for Run On Slack apps
+# A starter template for Run On Slack apps

-This repo is a bare template for new Run On Slack apps.
+This repo is a starter template for new Run On Slack apps.

 ## Prerequisites

 To use this template, you will need to have installed and configured the Slack CLI.
-Do this by following our [Next-generation Quickstart Guide](https://api.slack.com/future/quickstart).
+Do this by following our [Quickstart Guide](https://api.slack.com/future/quickstart).

 # Making an app

-Make a Run On Slack app this with repo by **creating an app from this template**, **configuring your app**, then **writing functions**.
+Make a Run On Slack app with this with repo by **creating an app from this template**, **configuring your app**, then **writing functions**.

 Once you're done, you can Run your app with the CLI's local development server